BeanstalkFarms/Beanstalk-Landing/content/posts/how-to-purchase-fertilizer.md

 5. Confirm the transaction.

-6. You’ll see your Fertilizer appear at the bottom of the page.
+6. You’ll see your Fertilizer appear in the My Fertilizer component.

 ![My Fertilizer](/assets/uploads/my-fertilizer.png)